-Renfroe, Lucchesi lead Padres past Nationals, 5-4
+Tatis Jr.’s return helps spark Padres over Nationals, 5-4

 Lucchesi gave up Howie Kendrick’s two-run single followed by Brian Dozier’s two-run homer with two outs in the first.
 It was Dozier’s ninth.
 Lucchesi threw 64 pitches through two innings and 79 through three but didn’t allow any more runs.
 He ended his night with a perfect fourth and fifth.

-Renfroe started San Diego’s comeback with a home run to right-center in the second, his 18th.
+Hunter Renfroe started San Diego’s comeback with a two-run homer to right-center in the second, his 18th.
+Reyes was aboard on a leadoff walk.

-The Padres went ahead in the messy fifth, when an error by third baseman Anthony Rendon led to two unearned runs.
-San Diego loaded the bases for Manny Machado, whose grounder brought in Manuel Margot.
-Rendon couldn’t handle shortstop Trea Turner’s throw, allowing Tatis to score the tying run.
-Franmil Reyes followed with a go-ahead sacrifice fly.
+“You can’t walk five guys,” Corbin said.
+“I gave them too many baserunners today.
+Made a mistake on the homer, another 3-1 count there.
+Just got to be in the zone more.”

 UP NEXT